himansh-gjr/MERN-Full-Auth/client/README.md

 ## Frondend of MERN-Full auth

-This if frontend implementation for this project using REACT js.
+This is frontend implementation for this project using REACT js.

 To setup the frontend run `npm i` (to install all dependencies)